 After my initial $5 bonus, I found that many of the surveys did not pay out a ton of money, which was a bit of a bummer.
 Nonetheless, clicking around and answering questions can still net you a couple of bucks an hour, which is better than nothing.
 You’re going to be on the internet anyway, so you may as well get paid for it!

 Signing up with OneOpinion is free (you should never have to pay to sign up for any site, ever, FYI) and takes about one minute.
 The site works on a points system like many other sites.

 One of my favorite aspects of OneOpinion is that they do product testing too.
-As a panel member of OneOpinion, you may have the opportunity to test new products at home (before they are released to the public), and get paid for it.
+As a panel member of OneOpinion, you’ll have the opportunity to conduct paid market research and test new products at home, before they are released to the public.

 6. Survey Club

 The best thing about Survey Club is also the worst thing about Survey Club.
 They are essentially a middle man for other paid survey sites.
 That means that when you make an account on Survey Club, you have access to an entire directory of surveys.

 Since they are a middle man, that means that in most cases, your payout is going to be slightly lower than if you were to just find the surveys yourself.